Alloy Artifacts

 The absence of a "Japan" marking on this tool indicates that it was originally produced for the Japanese domestic market.

 Referring again to the middle inset, notice that the inner corner of the fixed jaw is rounded, and that the corner of the moveable jaw has an inset cutaway with a matching convex radius.
-The inner radius and matching convex cutaway can be considered as a stylistic characteristic of KTC, in contrast to the angled transition generally used by other manufacturers, including Toho Kōki.
-These same jaw details are illustrated on page 11 [External Link] of the 1966 KTC catalog.
+The inner radius and matching convex cutaway is a stylistic characteristic often seen on early KTC adjustable wrenches, in contrast to the angled transition more frequently used by other manufacturers, including Toho Kōki.

 Another construction characteristic noted for this wrench is that the pin securing the worm gear is threaded on the outside end.